csmart/ansible-role-virt-infra/README.md

 # If not specified, we default to all public keys on KVM host
 virt_infra_ssh_keys: []

+# If no SSH keys are specified or found on the KVM host, we create one with this
+virt_infra_ssh_key_size: "2048"
+virt_infra_ssh_key_type: "rsa"

 # Whether to enable SSH password auth
 virt_infra_ssh_pwauth: true

+# Whether to use cloud-init to configure networking on guest
+virt_infra_network_config: false

-# Networks for guests are a list, you can add more than one
+# Networks are a list, you can add more than one
 # "type" is optional, both "nat" and "bridge" are supported
 #  - "nat" is default type and should be a libvirt network
-#  - "bridge" type requires the bridge interface (e.g. br0) to already exist on KVM host
+#  - "bridge" type requires the bridge interface as the name (e.g. name: "br0") which also must already be setup on KVM host
-#  - "ovs" type requires the OVS bridge interface (e.g. ovsbr0) to already exist on KVM host
 # "model" is also optional
-# "mtu" is also optional
 virt_infra_networks:
   - name: "default"
     type: "nat"
     model: "virtio"
-    mtu: 9000

-# Disk defaults, support various libvirt options
+# Disks, support various libvirt options
-# We generally don't set them though, and leave it to hypervisor default
+# We generally don't set them though and leave it to hypervisor default
+# See virt-install manpage for supported values
 virt_infra_disk_size: "20"
 virt_infra_disk_bus: "scsi"
 virt_infra_disk_io: "threads"
 virt_infra_disk_cache: "writeback"

-# Disks for guests are a list, you can add more than one
+# Disks are a list, you can add more than one
 # If you override this, you must still include 'boot' device first in the list
 # Only 'name' is required, others are optional (default size is 20GB)
 # All guests require at least a boot drive (which is the default)